fry69/bluesky-migration-guide/README.md

   }
 }
 ```
-Now it is necessary to login to the mushroom account, which has a pointer to the valid DID document, request a token from the PLC (you'll receive it via mail) and sign the new DID document:
+Now it's necessary to log in to the mushroom account, which has a pointer to the valid DID document, request a token from the PLC (you'll receive it via email), and sign the new DID document:
 ```shell
 $ goat account login -u fry69.dev -p '[old_pw]'
 $ goat account plc request-token